Guidelines for Cornell researchers and entrepreneurs in starting companies while identifying and elevating potential conflicts.

 A common way bias appears in research is when Key Personnel exercise influence over subordinates to advance the interests of a startup company.
 Exercise of bias in this manner is called undue influence and must be avoided so that the integrity of the research record is not called into question.
 Undue influence can occur in a variety of situations.
 For the purpose of avoiding COIs in Cornell related research, we define undue influence as the use of the authority or the influence that a researcher has over staff, post-docs, students, or other subordinate members of their research team to gain unfair advantage or unfair benefit.
 These may include circumstances resulting in deleterious impacts to another team member, the university, or the public research record.
 Another type of conflict, called conflict of commitment (COC), can occur when an external commitment of a researcher interferes with their primary obligations to Cornell.

 Conflict Management and CMPs

 The Office of Research Integrity and Assurance (ORIA) works with researchers to establish Conflict Management Plans (CMPs) that appropriately address potential conflicts and the prospect of bias.
 The CMP sets forth obligations and actions that serve to reduce, mitigate, or eliminate actual, potential, or perceived conflicts of interest.
 In rare instances, a conflict may be unmanageable (meaning the conflict is not susceptible to effective management measures) and the Key Personnel will be required to either decline participation in either the startup company, or the Cornell research, or alternatively, the Key Personnel may make changes to their activities in a manner that eliminates the conflict or renders it manageable.

 Appropriate management of entrepreneurial activities is a key component of an effective COI program, and is it based on the following fundamental requirements:

-- Faculty must not exert undue influence over students and staff under their supervision
+- Key Personnel must not exert undue influence over students and staff under their supervision.

 - Cornell facilities and resources must not be used improperly